Model locks in Raiders vs. Browns picks, score prediction, SGP for NFL Week 12

 Teams desperate to get in the win column meet on Sunday when the Las Vegas Raiders (1-8) face the Cleveland Browns (2-7) in NFL Week 12 action on CBS and Paramount+.
 Cleveland has lost three straight, but did cover as a 7.5-point underdog last week against the Ravens.
 Las Vegas, meanwhile, has dropped four straight overall, but has covered in two of its last three.
 Despite struggling this season, the Raiders are expected to stick with Geno Smith at quarterback, while the Browns plan to start rookie Shedeur Sanders for the first time with Dillon Gabriel in concussion protocol.

 Kickoff from Allegiant Stadium is set for 4:05 p.m.
 ET on CBS and Paramount+.
 Las Vegas is a 3.5-point favorite in the latest Raiders vs. Browns odds from SportsLine consensus, while the over/under for total points scored is 36.5.
+The Raiders are -174 money line favorites (risk $174 to win $100), while the Browns are +144 underdogs.
 Before making any Browns vs. Raiders picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Also, be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Raiders vs. Browns at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: